ssh-mitm/ssh-mitm/doc/user_guide/authentication.rst

 Another problem is that accounts with weak passwords can be compromised relatively easily through a brute force attack.
 This happens very often with IoT devices because they often have the same username on many devices and they are protected by a default password or only a weak password is set.

-On the client side, password authentication should not be used because of security concernes.
+On the client side, password authentication should not be used because of security concerns.

 Support in SSH-MITM